 Last name, First name, Year published, Article Title,Journal, [online] Volume(Issue), pages, Available URL.

 Hopefully you have got a thorough idea of the citation rules of Harvard referencing style in various conditions.
 Hope, next whenever your professor asks you to cite your assignment into Harvard referencing style, then you would surely do it in an appropriate manner.
-However, if you still think that you need some more information regarding it, then you must consult our professionals who offer assignment help in UK.
+However, if you still think that you need some more information regarding it, then you must consult our professionals who offer assignment help in Canada.
 They would surely help you out.